Blog icon Blog / Guides /

 • Recurring subscription costs: Over several years, total costs may exceed what an on-premise model would require.

-• Customization constraints: Multi-tenant SaaS models are optimized for standardization, which limits deep process tailoring.
+• Customization constraints: Exist in a public cloud for multi-tenant SaaS models.
+They are optimized for standardization, which limits deep process tailoring.

 On-Premise ERP